 • Weight loss

 It’s important to discuss any side effects or concerns with your doctor.
-They may be able to try other chemotherapy drug combinations or provide additional prescriptions to manage side effects.
+They may be able to try other chemotherapy drug combinations or prescribe certain medications to combat your symptoms.

 How Many Rounds of Chemo Are Needed for Mesothelioma?